Why Audit? An Interview with Sharon Collins

-Recently Gareth Spowart, Senior Public Practice Consultant at iMultiply sat down with Sharon Collins, Partner from Thomson Cooper to discuss why people should consider a career in audit.
+Recently Senior Public Practice Consultant, Gareth Spowart sat down with Sharon Collins, Partner from Thomson Cooper to discuss why people should consider a career in audit.

 Sharon, you joined Thomson Cooper as Partner just over a year ago – how have your first 12 months or so been?

 The first few months were hectic as I joined TC with clients, without a full team and with a significant amount of admin work required.
 However, one of our strengths is the willingness to help each other and ‘muck in’ where required.
 This made the transition easier and with the warm welcome from everyone the first few months whizzed by.
 I very quickly settled in to become part of the TC team and contribute to our growth in audit and business advisory services.
 Suffice to say I enjoy life at TC.

 Lots of newly qualified accountants, especially those who have trained within the audit departments of Big 4 and Mid-tier firms, are very keen to move away from audit as soon as they qualify.
 What would be your advice be to these individuals?

 Audit is often pigeon-holed into something it isn’t where candidates may have been stuck doing specific areas of an audit or have only been involved in the routine audit work.
 I have always viewed audit as an opportunity to meet clients, build up a rapport, get under the surface of the business and really understand the business and how it works.
 This is a great way in which to develop business advisory skills and personal attributes.
 At TC our audit team also have exposure to accounts preparation, tax work and assisting the partners with their client portfolio with regular partner and client contact.
 A move from an audit only team to a team where there are opportunities to use existing audit skills and develop other skills and areas of experience can be valuable.
 There are great opportunities in practice for those who enjoy the variety of work and client contact as succession planning is an issue for many firms.